poult-lab/daily-word/english_words_ learning.md

 [n] A Korean delegation will make its last case for Busan’s bid to host the World Expo 2030 as representatives of 182 member states of the Bureau International des Expositions (BIE), a governing body for the event, are preparing to vote in Paris on Tuesday (local time) to determine the host city.

+/Welcome the delegation from SDAIA to graduate school of AI, SKKU.

 "a group of people who represent the views of an organization, a country, etc."